SpeckNoob/Nokotan-Enjoyers/README.md

 |----------|-----------------|------------------------|--------------|------------------|-----------------|
 |  3.3V~5V |   -30°C~+60°C   |          180           |   1.6KG/cm   |    PWM signal    |  Digital servo  |

 For the motor we used the Steren servo motor, it's an okay motor but we chose it because it was the one we had in hand.
 Although it is a cheap motor, it works perfectly with the design of the robot.
+It also operates on low voltage (4.8–6V) and provides moderate torque for small mechanisms.

 ## Motherboard
 ----